CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Access Restrictions Access to remote maintenance access should be restricted to known, predefined network areas where possible.
 * Secure authentication External connection setup should be securely authenticated.
 This can be achieved, for example, by means of an additional token or client certificate.
 With dial-up connections, a call-back procedure can be set up for a stored telephone number.
 * Use of secure protocols External access to OT environments must be via encrypted and integrity-assured protocols only.
 * Use of jump servers External remote maintenance access to OT components should not be done directly, but via hardened jump servers in a DMZ infrastructure (see IND.1.M16 Greater isolation of the zones).
-The bounce server can be protected against attacks as well as being up-to-date while the OT component is out of date due to availability requests or missing updates.
+The bounce server can be protected against attacks as well as being up-to-date while the OT component is still out of date due to availability requests or missing updates.
 This protects the component from unauthorized or malicious access, prevents data transfers, enforces checks for malicious programs, and enforces session time limits or disconnections during inactivity.
 * Demand-dependent activation If remote access is required only occasionally, the external access should be deactivated by default and activated only when required.
 * Access logging should be traceable by appropriate logging.
 In the case of very high protection needs, consideration should be given to recording the administration session by appropriate procedures.
-In the design of the remote access care should be taken to prevent the use of unwanted tunnels (TLS, SSH, IPsec) to circumvent security measures.
+When designing the remote access, care should be taken to prevent the use of unwanted tunnels (TLS, SSH, IPsec) to circumvent security measures.
 Such tunnels could make components and services of the OT components undesirably accessible.

 #### IND.1.M9 Restrictive use of removable media and mobile devices

-Removable media on the one hand (eg USB stick) and mobile devices on the other hand (eg service laptop) have become main entry points for attacks, as these components often cross the carefully constructed zone boundaries and can be misused to create malware or software Move orders into or send out sensitive information.
+Removable media on the one hand (eg USB stick) and mobile devices on the other hand (eg service laptop) have become main entry points for attacks, as these components often cross the carefully constructed zone boundaries and can be misused to create malicious software or Move orders into or send out sensitive information.

 ** Regulations on removable media and mobile devices **